-Factor graphs [13] offer a flexible and efficient approach for implementing multi-sensor information fusion using graph optimization algorithms [14], [15].
+Factor graphs [11] offer a flexible and efficient approach for implementing multisensor information fusion using graph optimization algorithms [12], [13].
 In the factor graph framework, sensors are represented as separate factor nodes, and each node only needs to provide connectivity information to other nodes.
 This modular design allows easy integration of new sensors by simply adding a new node and connecting it to the existing nodes.
 This adaptability makes factor graphs suitable for various application scenarios.
-The Bayesian inference algorithms within factor graphs automatically update fusion results when new sensor nodes are added, enabling plugand-play functionality.
-Previous work by Paskin et al. [16] addressed distributed inference in static sensor networks using message passing algorithms on a connected tree.
+The Bayesian inference algorithms within factor graphs automatically update fusion results when new sensor nodes are added, enabling plug-andplay functionality.
+Previous work by Paskin and Guestrin [14] addressed distributed inference in static sensor networks using message-passing algorithms on a connected tree.
 However, this approach was limited to static variables and required constructing the tree before performing inference.
-Makarenko et al. [17] extended Paskin's algorithm for dynamic states in the Bayesian Distributed Data Fusion (DDF) problem, but it was limited to single common states in homogeneous problems.
-While some works explored Bayesian networks and information maps to identify conditional independence and track common information [18], they did not fully exploit the potential of Probabilistic Graphical Models (PGMs) for distributed data fusion [19].
+Makarenko et al. [15] extended Paskin's algorithm for dynamic states in the Bayesian distributed data fusion (DDF) problem, but it was limited to single common states in homogeneous problems.
+While some works explored Bayesian networks and information maps to identify conditional independence and track common information [16], they did not fully exploit the potential of probabilistic graphical models (PGMs) for DDF [17].